Rwanda Mountain Tea

-Rwanda Mountain Tea Limited is a privately owned holding company established in 2005 that primarily engages in tea production and the strategic management of the different tea factories in its ownership.
-The company owns and manages 3 tea factories under its wings (Rubaya and Nyabihu Tea Factory, Kitabi Tea Factory (“KTC”) & Tea Invest Company (“TIC”)).
-The company also invests in 2 other distinct area of business which include hydropower generation and fabrication of concrete material.
+Rwanda Mountain Tea Limited is a privately owned holding company established in 2005, primarily engages in tea production and the strategic management of several tea factories under its ownership.
+Through its subsidiary, the Tea Invest Company (“TIC”).
+In addition to tea, the company has diversified into other sectors includeing hydropower generation and the fabrication of concrete material.

 Description

 Rwanda Mountain Tea Ltd is situated in Rwanda's north western region and stretches down to southwestern region.
 The company was established in 2005 and started investing in tea factories and plantations.
 In 2006 they had acquired majority shares in a number of government-owned tea estates.
 In addition to growing their efforts in the industry, they set up a tea factory at Rutsiro (Western region to produce tea.
 Today it is classified amongst the top 5 exporters of tea in Rwanda.

 The company manufactures and trades in organic black tea CTC and Green Orthodox Tea from their Rutsiro Tea factory which is organic certified as per European (EOS) and American (NOP) Organic standards.

 Rwanda Mountain Tea as 2 hydro power plants along the Giciye River which supplies about 8 mega watts of electricity to the national grid.